What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 However, NMN’s effects on weight, blood sugar levels, or cholesterol in humans aren’t well established yet.
 There’s still ongoing research to understand these conditions better.

-But if you’d like to learn more, here’s a rundown of the current findings about NMN’s role in diabetes and obesity.
+But if you’d like to learn more, here’s a rundown of the current findings about NMN’s role in diabetes & obesity.

 Brain & Cognitive Function